-First impressions are everything.
+Let’s face it: first impressions matter.
 In fact, we form an opinion about a stranger within the first few seconds of meeting.
 Recruits, therefore, must manage their appearance when networking and interviewing with consulting firms.
 Drawing upon my experiences as a consulting recruiter, here are five rules that I recommend for impressing your interviewer through a mature, professional appearance:

 - No wrinkles, please: This should go without saying, but ensure your interview attire is clean and wrinkle-free.
 Rumpled ties and crumpled skirts don’t fly with consulting clients, and therefore have no place in the interview.
 Moreover, don’t show up in the suit you’ve already sweated through and stained three times in a flurry of recruiting events.
-For ladies, I recommend styling your hair cleanly half-up or tied-back to keep from having to deal with it during the interview.
-For men, also make sure your hair is clean, styled, and out of your face.
-Basic hygiene should be a no-brainer, but too many students try to get away with cutting corners.
-It does not go unnoticed!
+Plan ahead: dry cleaning typically takes a few days!
+Also, style your hair professionally.

-- Accessorize like a pro: Again, don’t be one of the many students who tries to cut corners when deciding what to wear to an interview.
-Instead of bringing your ragged backpack, make a small investment in a professional purse, computer bag, or briefcase, and purchase a leather pad folio.
+- Accessorize like a pro: Instead of bringing your dinged-up purse or ragged backpack to an interview or recruiting event, make a small investment in a professional purse, computer bag, or briefcase.
+Also, purchase a leather pad folio.
 This will show that you know how to act like a professional.
 Remember, the goal is to look the part of a consultant.
-For less than $100, you can change the tone from “I am a senior in college” to “I’m ready for the boardroom”.
+For less than $100, you can change the tone from “I am a senior in college” or “I just got back from Vegas with my MBA friends” to “I’m ready for the boardroom”.

 Receive more helpful interview tips such as these from our blog and when you sign-up for interview prep with Consulting Interview Coach!